d12frosted/elpa-mirror/gnu/vertico-readme.txt

 * Introduction

-This package provides a minimalistic vertical completion UI, which is based on the default completion system.
+Vertico provides a minimalistic vertical completion UI, which is based on the default completion system.
 By reusing the default system, Vertico achieves full compatibility with built-in Emacs commands and completion tables.
 Vertico is pretty bare-bone and only provides a minimal set of commands.
 The code base is less than 500 lines of code.
 Additional optional enhancements can be provided externally by complementary packages.

 * Features